In this article

 Corporate cards are the only business cards that require just an EIN, but they're typically designed for larger, more established companies bringing in substantial annual revenue.
 If you're a small business owner, it's unlikely you'll meet those capital requirements.

-Business gas cards, or fleet cards, are one more type of card to consider.
-These cards are useful if your business manages over five vehicles and you need to track driver expenses.
-The rewards on gas are usually less than business gas credit cards, but they come with better expense management tools, and often have no credit check or personal guarantee.
+• Business gas cards, or fleet cards, are yet another type of card to consider.
+They’re useful if your business manages over five vehicles and you need to track driver expenses.
+The rewards on gas are usually less than business gas credit cards, but they come with better expense management tools, and often don’t require a credit check or personal guarantee.

-Even though it is technically possible to get a business credit card with only an EIN, it isn't a practical choice for most small business owners due to the strict eligibility criteria and difficulty of doing so.
-The vast majority of business credit card companies require either an SSN, an EIN, or both from applicants.
-If your business doesn't have established credit, you may need to meet additional requirements to get approved for a card using just your EIN.
-Those requirements might involve meeting a certain monthly revenue threshold or having a certain amount of capital in the bank.
+It's possible to get a credit card with only an Employer Identification Number (EIN), though it isn't easy.
+If your business doesn't have established credit, you'll need to meet additional requirements to get approved for a card using just your EIN.
+Those requirements can involve meeting a certain monthly revenue threshold or having a certain amount of capital in the bank.

 While sole proprietors can get an EIN, they're typically not eligible for small business credit cards using only their EIN.
 If you have a large, established business, you can usually get a corporate card without using an individual SSN or an EIN.